Change team working on product roadmap

 8. Future-Proof Your Plans

-• Does our change strategy have strong ESG foundations that align with our sustainability goals?
+• Does our plan have strong ESG foundations and align with our sustainability goals?

-• Are our processes and technologies equipped to meet current and future regulatory requirements?
+• Are we prepared to meet future regulatory requirements?

 Communication In Change Management, Live About, 2022